greenelab/deep-review/manuscript.md

 The paper was also limited by computational bottlenecks that required data to be split randomly into two distinct models and trained separately.
 It is unclear how much performance would have increased if not for computational restrictions.

-Epigenetic data, combined with deep learning, may have sufficient explanatory power to infer gene expression.
+Epigenomic data, combined with deep learning, may have sufficient explanatory power to infer gene expression.
 For instance, the DeepChrome CNN [@G10wkFHt] improved prediction accuracy of high or low gene expression from histone modifications over existing methods.
 AttentiveChrome [@16MNknNBL] added a deep attention model to further enhance DeepChrome.
 Deep learning can also integrate different data types.